amckenna41/flagle/README.md

 Directory Folders
 -----------------

-* `/public` - contains static files such as index. html, javascript library files, images, and other assets, etc.
+* `/public` - contains static files such as index.html, javascript library files, images, and other assets, etc.
 * `/src` - source code for react app.
 * `/scripts` - scripts for getting various country and subdivision flags.
 * `/images` - images used in repo.